utopia-foss/utopia/doc/usage/implement/datamanager.rst

         type: always

-If you have added a custom decider as described under `How to use custom deciders or triggers`, you can add its config node in the same way:
+If you have added a custom decider as described under :ref:`data_mngr_custom_deciders`, you can add its config node in the same way:

   .. code-block:: yaml